Adam Bartlett

 Good Friday: The Reproaches

-Other Chants and Musical Options
+Other Chants and Music for Good Friday

 Following the Reproaches, the Roman Missal prescribes the hymn Faithful Cross (Crux fidelis) to be sung.
 This hymn has 10 verses that are sung between repetitions of either the first or second part of the first verse which are sung as a refrain throughout.
 As a result, the hymn can be quite long and cover an extended period of time.
-It is possible to omit some of the verses, of course, but the Roman Missal states that the last verse (Wisdom, power, and adoration) is “never to be omitted” and should be sung by all, and so it should be sung as the final verse if time or circumstance require it to be shortened.
+It is possible to omit some of the verses, of course, but the Roman Missal states that the last verse (Wisdom, power, and adoration) is “never to be omitted” and should be sung by all, and so it should be sung as the final verse if time or circumstance require the hymn to be shortened.

 Like the Reproaches, the Missal suggests that two cantors sing each verse of this hymn, with the choir and all repeating the refrain.
 If choirs are already stationed in different places in the church for the Reproaches, they might remain there for this hymn also to add dimension to the singing during the Adoration of the Cross.